amitu/vyasa/docs/bhasya.md

 > **^uddhrit requires the mantra to exist in source shastra^** - vyasa check
 > verifies that quoted mantras actually exist in the referenced shastra.
-> if the source shastra deprecates that mantra, you'll get a warning.
+> if the bhasya is tyakta in source, you'll get a warning.

 > **^uddhrit does not create a new mantra^** - quoted bhasyas are references,
 > not definitions. they don't add to your mantra count.